Kyle Edwards (footballer, born 1998): Oxford United

 On 1 September 2023, Edwards joined Oxford United on a season-long loan.
 He made his first appearance as a 71st-minute substitute in a home League defeat to Port Vale the following day, and scored his first goal in an EFL Trophy win over Northampton Town three days after that.
 His first league start, and first league goal (described as a "beauty" and a "thunderbolt") for Oxford came in a 3–0 away victory over Fleetwood Town on 16 September.

 A recurring hamstring injury meant that in late November 2023 Edwards was ruled out until April, at which point his loan deal at Oxford United was terminated – though in January it was announced he would stay at the club to recover from his injury, with Ipswich Town terminating his contract several days later.
 On 16 January 2024, he joined Oxford on a permanent basis, signing a short-term deal until the end of the season.
 In September 2024, the club announced that he had signed a further deal until January 2025.

 Northampton Town

 On 1 September 2025, Edwards joined EFL League One club Northampton Town on a contract that would see him at the club until January 2026.
+On 3 January 2026, he extended his deal until the end of the season.